jwszolek/SMOL/README.md

 ## References
-* Z.Kowalczuk, J.Wszolek - nalysis Of Economical Lighting Of Highways In The Environment Of SMOL Language.
+* Z.Kowalczuk, J.Wszolek - Analysis Of Economical Lighting Of Highways In The Environment Of SMOL Language.
 Metrology and Measurement Systems, Polish Academy of Sciences.
 (2017)

 * Z.Kowalczuk, J.Wszolek - Networked Object Monitor - a distributed system for monitoring, diagnostics and control of complex industrial facilities.
 Metrology And Measurement Systems, ISSN 0860-8229 (2012)